betheden/hebrew-grammar/content/particle_direct_object_marker.rst

 Summary
 -------

-This particle precedes the noun that functions as the direct object of a verb.
+This particle immediately precedes the term that functions as the direct object of a verb.

 Article
 -------

-As the name suggests, this particle indicates the direct object of some verb.
-It does this by directly preceding the :ref:`noun` or phrase that functions as the direct object of a finite or non-finite :ref:`verb`.
+As the name suggests, the direct object marker indicates the direct object of some verb.
+It does this by directly preceding the :ref:`noun<noun>` or phrase that functions as the direct object of a :ref:`verb<verb>` (either :ref:`finite<verb-finite>` or
+:ref:`non-finite<verb-non-finite>`).
 The direct object marker does not occur before *every* direct object, but it usually appears in places where there might be confusion.
-Thus, grammatically speaking, the direct object marker is optional in Biblical Hebrew.
-Many languages, including English, do not have any specific word or written symbol that serves a similar function.
-Therefore, this particle is usually not translated.
+Thus, the direct object marker is not strictly necessary in Biblical Hebrew.
+Many languages, including English, do not have any specific word or symbol that serves a similar function; instead, those languages use other means of indicating the direct object of a verb (such as word order).
+Therefore, in many translations this particle is never translated.

 The standard form of the direct object marker is אֵת.
-It can take both the attached
+It can take both the prefixed :ref:`conjunction<conjunction>` and/or a :ref:`pronominal suffix<suffix_pronominal>`.
-:ref:`conjunction`
-(i.e. the *waw* prefix, "and") and/or a :ref:`suffix_pronominal`.

-.. note:: the direct object marker is easily confused with the preposition
+.. note:: The direct object marker is easily confused with the preposition
           אֵת ("with") which has an identical standard form.
 When taking a pronominal suffix, however, the two words can be distinguished by the vowel they each select.
-The direct object marker takes a holem/holem-waw vowel with an attached suffix (אוֹתִי or אֹתִי), whereas the preposition takes a hireq vowel (אִתִּי) with an attached suffix.
+The direct object marker takes a holem or holem-waw vowel with an attached suffix (אוֹתִי or אֹתִי), whereas the preposition takes a hireq vowel (אִתִּי) with an attached suffix.